Restaurants in Florence can fall into two categories: a waste of money or a religious experience.

 So, there you have it: 20 ideas for Restaurants in Florence to steal.

-I’ve made a snazzy PDF version for you to print off and throw it in your bag.
-It’s free.
+Print it off and throw it in your bag.

 Note: all phone numbers must affix +39 if dialing from outside Italy.
 Obviously all prices are approximate and they don’t include vino.
 Nice try though.